RS-eco/globePA/README.md

 combination of temperature and precipitation had the largest area with a low protection (Fig 3 d).

 For the marine realm, the patterns were less clear.
-For the combination of SST and SSS, well-protected conditions were mostly present at high SSS conditions across various SST conditions, while conditions that were only marginally or not at all protected occurred across most SSS and SST conditions (Fig. 3 e).
-For bathymetry and SST (Fig. 3 f) and for bathymetry and SSS (Fig. 3 g), very well-protected conditions mostly occurred at very shallow depths (0 – 46 m) across all SSS and SST conditions (Fig. 3 f, g), in depths deeper than 5755 m with very low (around 0°C) SST conditions (Fig. 3 f) and at SSS conditions of 32 – 32.5 and 35.4 – 35.7 psu across most depths (Fig. 3 g).
+Most SSS and SST conditions were only marginally or not at all protected, with a few well-protected conditions, which occurred most frequently at high SSS across various SST conditions (Fig. 3 e).
+For bathymetry and SST (Fig. 3
+f) and for bathymetry and SSS (Fig. 3 g), very well-protected conditions mostly occurred at very shallow depths (0 – 46 m) across all SSS and SST conditions (Fig. 3 f, g), in depths deeper than 5755 m with very low (around 0°C) SST conditions (Fig. 3 f) and at SSS conditions of 32 – 32.5 and 35.4 – 35.7 psu across most depths (Fig. 3 g).
 Low-protected